Puntalytics/Puntalytics.github.io/2023draftboard.md

 **Bottom line:** 29 year-old Aussie with elite college production, who is probably too old to be considered by NFL teams. **NFL Comp: Max Duffy**

+NB: There is enough buzz about D2 Wingate punter **Ethan Evans**, that he should probably be ranked here.
+We just don't have enough stats and info to rank him.

 [^1]: Measurements from Dane Brugler's "The Beast" Draft Guide